 Check out the current rates to get a better idea on how to save.

 Don’t forget to sign up for our Real Value Student package once you’re enrolled in school.
 Click here to see how you can benefit from this package.

 I need to borrow

 Our Student Loan and Line of Credit products are competitive options for financing your education whether you need funds for tuition, books, or living expenses.
-As part of our EPIC Student Bundle, we also include a Student chequing account with no monthly fee, a first deposit match of $50 for school supplies and a smart wallet.
+As part of our EPIC Student Bundle, we also include a Student chequing account with no monthly fee, a Momentum Student Visa credit card*, $50 for school supplies, and a smart wallet.